All Episodes

 We are in Georgia today.

-Wednesday, we will be in doing a town hall in Pennsylvania with Dr. Oz and special guests there as well.
+Wednesday, we will be doing a town hall in Pennsylvania with Dr. Oz and special guests there as well.

-Igor Danchenko was the subsource for Christopher Steele's dossier, that's the dirty Russian disinformation dossier that Hillary Clinton bought and paid for.
+That's the dirty Russian disinformation dossier that Hillary Clinton bought and paid for.

-The most fascinating thing to come out of this, too, there were probably two things to come out of this that really stand out for me.
+The most fascinating thing to come out of this, there were probably two things to come out of this that really stand out for me.

 Number one is now we know not only did Hillary Clinton leak the dirty, unverified dossier to the media mob that were compliant and they spread the propaganda and the lies and the misinformation, but it went deeper and it went further.

-Now, the first FISA application warrant was not even filed until late October of that year against Carter Page, which also gave a back door into President Trump's campaign at the time.
+Now, the first FISA application warrant was not even filed until late October of that year against Carter Page, which also gave a backdoor into President Trump's campaign at the time.

-So they presented before a Pfizer court.
+So they presented before a FISA court.

 Never.